-Q: I am 24 and could sign up for insurance through my father’s employer.
-Or I could buy my own insurance in the exchange.
+Q: I am 24 and have coverage through my father’s employer.
+But I could buy my own insurance in the exchange instead.
 What are the pros and cons?

 A. First, compare the costs:

-- Depending on how your father’s employer structures benefits, and whether there are other family members covered on the plan, there may or may not be an additional premium taken out of your father’s paycheck if he adds you to his plan.
+- Depending on how your father’s employer structures benefits, and whether there are other family members covered on the plan, there may or may not be an additional premium taken out of your father’s paycheck to cover you.
+Removing you from his plan might save him money on premiums each month, or it might not — he would need to check with his human resources department to find out.

 - If you shop in the exchange, your eligibility for subsidies is based on household income.
 If your father claims you as a dependent on his tax return, his income (and the rest of his household’s income) would be counted in determining whether you’re eligible for subsidies in the exchange.
 But if you file your own taxes, your household income would be based on the income on your own return.